My first trip from Hanoi to Ninh Binh I took the public bus from Giap Bat station.

 →Who It’s For

-Limousine van is right for solo travelers, couples, and anyone arriving with real luggage who doesn’t want to figure out the station-to-guesthouse logistics on arrival.
+Limousine van is right for solo travelers, couples, and anyone arriving with real luggage who doesn’t want to figure out station-to-guesthouse logistics on arrival.
 It costs $4–7 more than the train but removes every friction point.
+Also the best option if you’re doing Ninh Binh as a day trip and want to maximize time at Trang An.

 ↗Insider Tip